 As well as being the birthstone for May, the emerald is also known as the stone of the heart.
 It symbolises unconditional love.
 So, if you’re looking for something a bit more unorthodox, an emerald engagement ring is worth exploring.

-Katy Perry was seen sporting a rather spectacular engagement ring early in 2019; a pink stone (believed to be a ruby), set with sparkling diamonds around the outside, like a flower in bloom.
-Hers is undoubtedly one of a kind, but floral-shaped engagement rings is a trend expected to grow in 2020, according to Stylecaster.
+Katy Perry was seen sporting a rather spectacular engagement ring early in 2019.
+It was a pink stone (believed to be a ruby), set with sparkling diamonds around the outside.
+Like a flower in bloom.
+Hers is undoubtedly one of a kind, but floral-shaped engagement rings is a trend expected to grow in 2020.

-This beautiful floral-shaped ring below ticks another of the on-trend boxes (colour), with its deep blue central stone (a 1.04-carat sapphire).
+This beautiful floral-shaped oval ring below ticks another of the on-trend boxes (vintage look).
 The smaller round diamonds are each held in a claw setting that makes them look very much like petals.

 Halo engagement rings have been in favour for the last few years and are likely to be fashionable for the foreseeable future.
 A newish take on this style is the hidden halo ring.
 This is where a circular ring of diamonds sits underneath a centre stone.
 They can’t be seen from the top of the ring, but they can be seen from the side.